 When filing for personal bankruptcy, the first step is to decide which type is right for you.
 You have two choices: Chapter 7 and Chapter 13.

-On the other hand, Chapter 13 reduces and restructures your debts instead of discharging them.
+On the other hand, Chapter 13 in Michigan reduces and restructures your debts instead of discharging them.
 You will make one affordable payment a month until your 3-to-5-year repayment plan is finished.

 Once you've decided which chapter works best for your family, you can submit a petition to the nearest Michigan district court.
 This initiates the bankruptcy process.

 Since each family's situation is different, our rates will vary from case-to-case, but the average cost of our fees is always reasonable.
 We also offer affordable payment plans that enable you to pay off your fees over time.

 In addition to attorney fees, you also will have to pay a $310 or $335 filing fee, depending on the chapter you choose.
 DebtStoppers is one of the only U.S. law firms that offer to advance the Chapter 7 filing fee, enabling you to get the relief you need from your creditors before you pay a single penny.

 While no laws require you to have a lawyer, the filing process can be legally complex and emotionally trying — especially if you are trying to do it alone.
 A supportive and knowledgeable attorney can make all of the difference in the world.
 Call or text DebtStoppers today at 313-880-3970 to request a free consultation with one of our experienced Michigan attorneys.